How to Make and Sell Printables Online

 “The key to building a successful printable shop is targeting the right people and finding a niche,” Nancy Badillo says.
 “Making sure you are selling printables for the right audience with a niche that resonates with what they are looking for is where you want to be,” Tam concurs.

-So which platform is best to promote on?
+So, which platform is best for promotion?

-Tam says: “If I were to choose one as a beginner it would be to upload them to Pinterest,” and Nancy Badillo agrees: “My favorite platform when it comes to marketing my printables is Pinterest.”
+Tam says, “If I were to choose one as a beginner, it would be to upload them to Pinterest,” and Nancy Badillo agrees: “My favorite platform when it comes to marketing my printables is Pinterest.”

 That should be enough to get you off to a good start.
-Visit our help center to learn more about the different ways you can promote your printables online.

 Start the Press!